ribid1/dbdis/README.md

   - A second tank volume is added
   - Sensor values for a second drive is added
   - A rpm factor for the RPM_2 box is added
+V3.41:
+  - Improvement if Seperator < -1 und Trennstrich
+  - Color of batteries and Tanks are driven by the usedCapacity boxes
+  - Improvement in combination with the CalCa-Gas App